Explore our expert-made templates & start with the right one for you.

 - Partitioning: Efficient queries in Athena require you to partition your data.
 It is important to keep the number of partitions in a ballpark that suits your performance needs.
-As a rule of thumb, every 500 partitions you scan adds 1 second to your query.
+As a rule of thumb, every 500 partitions you scan add 1 second to your query.

 Additional required products

-Athena is never a stand-alone product but rather always part of a stack that includes:
+Athena is never a standalone product but rather always part of a stack that includes:

 - Glue Data Catalog: A centralized managed schema that enables you to replace or supplement Athena with additional services as needed (for example with Amazon Redshift Spectrum).

 - ETL tools: While Athena can run almost any query out-of-the-box, reducing costs and improving performance requires adherence to a set of performance tuning best practices.
 The traditional way is to use Spark, which can process large volumes of unstructured data; however, this option requires significant coding knowledge.
 There are some solutions that offer managed Spark as a service, which simplifies the infrastructure aspects but do not remove the coding overhead.
 An alternative is to use self-orchestrating declarative data pipeline tools such as Upsolver SQLake.
 (You can sign up for a free unlimited 30-day trial of SQLake to try it out.)